Biomass briquettes and pellets

 High pressure briquetting

-- the piston press, which uses an oscillating piston to compress the biomass, and produces cylindrical briquettes, 50 to 100 mm in diameter;
+The three main types of high-pressure briquetting machine are (see diagrams):The piston press, which uses an oscillating piston to compress the biomass, and produces cylindrical briquettes, 50 to 100 mm in diameter.

-The dies and moving components in the machines need to be made from hardened steel, because they are abraded by the biomass at the high pressures used.
-Even so, they wear out and need to be replaced.
-Lower pressures can be used if the die is heated, but this requires additional energy for heating.
+The dies and moving components in the machines need to be made from hardened steel, because they are worn down by the biomass at the high pressures used.
+Even so, they need to be replaced quite often.
+Lower pressures can be used if the die is heated, but this requires additional energy.

 High pressure briquetting machines are produced in a wide range of sizes.
-For example, one supplier provides a range capable of processing 30 kg/hour to 1300 kg/hour.
+For example, one supplier provides a range capable of processing 30 kg/hour to 1,300 kg/hour.
+The energy required to run the plant is only about 5% of the heat produced by the briquettes.

 Low pressure briquetting

-Low pressure briquetting can be used for materials with a low amount of lignin, such as paper and charcoal dust.
-In this process, the powdered biomass is mixed into a paste with a binder such as starch or clay, and water.
+Low pressure briquetting can be used for materials with a low amount of lignin, such as paper, and can also make use of charred residues and charcoal dust.
+In this process, the powdered material is mixed into a paste with a binder such as starch or clay, and water.
 A briquetting press is used to push the paste into a mould or through an extruder, or it can simply be shaped by hand.
-The briquettes thus produced are left to dry, so that the binder sets and holds the biomass powder together.
-Low pressure briquetting machines are often hand operated, using a lever that drives a piston to compress the paste.
-In East Africa, people have traditionally made briquettes by hand from the dust that is left over from charcoal production.
-The charcoal dust is mixed with clay and rolled into balls which are left to dry.
-Ashden Award winner ARTI developed a portable kiln to produce char from sugar-cane leaves that are usually burned in the fields, and a hand press to make the loose char into briquettes.
-Similar systems have been developed for use with coconut husks and nut shells.
+The briquettes produced in this way are dried so that the binder sets and holds the biomass powder together.
+Drying can be done outdoors, particularly if it is sunny, but can also make use of waste heat from other processes.
+Low-pressure briquetting machines can be electrically powered, but are often hand operated, using a lever that drives a piston to compress the paste.

 How briquetting systems and briquettes are used

-In India there are many local briquette producers.
-Ashden Award winner Nishant Bioenergy therefore focuses on developing stoves to burn the briquettes, to give users an alternative to cooking on increasingly expensive LPG.
-Their first product was a large briquette stove for schools, designed so that three cooks could work at the same time and cook meals for up to 650 students.
-A smaller version has now been developed for restaurants and roadside food stalls.
+India has many local briquette producers, so Ashden Award winner Nishant Bioenergy focuses on developing stoves to burn the briquettes, to give users such as schools and food stalls an alternative to cooking on increasingly expensive LPG.

 Pellet production has started in India.
-Ashden 2011 winner Abellon CleanEnergy produces pellets using both agricultural residues and sawdust.
+Ashden winner Abellon CleanEnergy produces over 70,000 tonnes of pellets each year from agricultural residues and sawdust.
 Most are used to replace lignite and coal in factory boilers.
 The market for biomass pellets is also increasing in both the USA and Europe, because pellets can be used in domestic and institutional boilers with automated fuel handling systems.
-Ashden UK Award winner Nottinghamshire County Council ran a programme to convert coal boilers in schools to run on pellets, and also install pellet-fuelled boilers when replacements were needed.
+Ashden UK Award winner Nottinghamshire County Council ran a programme to convert coal boilers in schools to run on pellets, and also install new pellet-fuelled boilers.

 What are the benefits of briquetting?

-Briquetting is a way to make use of biomass residues that would otherwise go to waste, and replace the use of wood and charcoal (often produced unsustainably) and fossil fuels, thus cutting greenhouse gas emissions.
-Briquettes are easier to store and use for cooking than wood, because they are uniform in size and composition.
-They are much cleaner to handle than charcoal or coal, and produce less local air pollution.
+Briquettes are easier to store and use for cooking than wood or charcoal, because they are uniform in size and composition.
+They are cleaner to handle than charcoal or coal, and produce less local air pollution.

-There are some concerns about using field waste for briquettes, because it is sometimes also valuable as a soil improver.
+There are some concerns about using field waste for briquettes, because they are also valuable as a soil improver.
 However, residues like sawdust and rice husk have limited agricultural use and can be a fire hazard, as can pine needles.

-The price that briquettes can fetch depends on the price of the fuels that they replace.
+The cost of making briquettes depends on the cost and availability of raw materials, and the price that briquettes can fetch depends on the price of the fuels that they replace: this makes the viability of briquetting as a business very site specific.
 In India the price is typically US$80 per tonne delivered, to replace coal or LPG.
-Briquette use is more attractive to restaurants than schools because schools can buy subsidised LPG.
-In Uganda wood costs about US$140 per tonne and briquettes can fetch US$160 per tonne because they are more convenient to use and easy to store.
-The viability of briquetting as a business is thus very site specific.
+In Uganda, wood costs about US$140 per tonne and briquettes can fetch US$160 per tonne because they are more convenient to use and easy to store.

 Briquettes have been used as fuel for many years in Europe and the USA, mainly on remote farms.
 Since 2000, there has been a rapid increase in the production and use of wood pellets, particularly in Sweden, Germany and Austria, because they can be used in automated boilers for space heating.
-An estimated five million tonnes of biomass pellets were used in Europe in 2010, some which had to be imported from North America.
-Even in the UK, the demand and supply of wood pellets is increasing.
+An estimated five million tonnes of biomass pellets were used in Europe in 2010.

-Since the 1990s, briquetting plants have been manufactured in both India and China.
-A 2007 estimate suggested about 250 operating plants in India, producing approximately 750,000 tonnes of briquettes per year.
-The demand for briquettes from industry is increasing, especially in South India.
-In 2002, there were about 600 briquetting plants in China and the number was increasing.
-There is a huge resource of biomass residues that could be made into briquettes, but the availability of cheap coal means that they are not cost competitive.
-However, the Chinese government has a programme to increase the production and use of biomass briquettes, with a target of one million tonnes in 2010.
+Briquetting plants have been manufactured in both India and China since the 1990s.
+A 2007 estimate suggested about 250 operating plants in India, producing approximately 750,000 tonnes of briquettes per year, with strong demand from industry.
+There is a huge resource of biomass residues that could be made into briquettes in China, and it is actively promoted by the government, although the availability of cheap coal means that they are often not cost competitive.

 In many countries there are significant resources of biomass residues, which are not needed for agriculture.
 Thus as the cost of conventional fuels increases, the use of biomass briquettes and pellets is likely to grow.